Min bearwe is æla ful (My basket is full of eels)

 And our Lower River-field was won by Ogier the Dane.

-Standing across the ditch of time is the greatest King of England—King Alfred, of the burnt cakes.
-One of my burnt online offerings will be to recollect and muse on some of his works and ideas of startling modernity.
-The Venerable Bede may get a write up, and Caedmon may call from his shed.
+Standing across the ditch of time is the greatest King of England—King Alfred, of the burnt cakes (see below).
+One of my burnt offerings online will be to recollect and muse on some of his works and ideas of startling modernity.
+The Venerable Bede may get a write up, and Caedmon may sing out from his shed.

 See you the windy levels spread